NeNeZoRr/rest-rant-monorepo/README.md

 Next, `cd` into `frontend`, and run `npm install` to install dependencies for the React app.

 Finally, in separate terminals, run `npm start` in each folder so that the API and React app are running at the same time.

+For back-end 'npm start' use the following : export NODE_OPTIONS=--openssl-legacy-provider prior to running NPM

 ### API (http://localhost:5000)
 | Method | Path                                 | Purpose                                   |